digbmc/dssf-syll/weeks/04-design.md

 ### 12:00 PM Lunch Break

 ### 1:00 PM Project work
+- One-on-one meetings with Alice starting at 3

 ### 4:30 PM Reflection Logs
 - Say something about the work you have done today